 Explanatory notes Purpose of indicator This indicator aims to capture how an organisation uses the management of material ESG factors to create value during the holding period of an investment.
 It is considered good practice for investors and/or their third-party property managers to develop ESG action plans that can be updated according to ongoing performance to create value during the holding period of an investment.
 ESG risks and ESG opportunities should be re-assessed continuously to better understand the performance of the investment portfolio and to identify areas for continuous improvement.
 Doing this in a structural way allows the signatory to assess ESG performance within and amongst portfolios and to potentially assess the performance of other investment managers.
-Other resources For further guidance, see An introduction to responsible.
-For more information, see the BII (formerly CDC Grounds) Reference to other standards GRESB 2022 Real Estate Assessment: RM 3.1 and 3.2 Logic Dependent on [00 21] Gateway to N/A Assessment 100 points for this indicator divided between lettered (50 points) and coverage (50 points) answer options.
-The final score will be based on the highest-scoring combination of lettered and coverage answer options.
-Assessment criteria 50 points for the lettered answer options: 50 points for all 3 selections from A-C. 33 points for 2 selections from A-C. 16 points for 1 selection from A-C. 0 points for D, E. 50 points for the coverage: Per answer selection A to C, each option will be worth the following proportion: 50/3 points for all (1).
+Other resources For further guidance, see An introduction to responsible investment: real estate.
+For more information, see the BII (formerly CDC Group) guidance on ESG action plans.
+Reference to other standards GRESB 2022 Real Estate Assessment: RM 3.1 and 3.2 Logic Dependent on [00 21] Gateway to N/A Assessment 100 points for this indicator divided between lettered and coverage answer options.
+(50 points) and coverage (50 points) answer options.
+The final score wil l be based on the highest-scoring combination of lettered Assessment criteria 50 points for the lettered answer options: 50 points for all 3 selections from A-C. 33 points for 2 selections from A-C. 16 points for 1 selection from A-C. 0 points for D, E. AND 50 points for the coverage: Per answer selection A to C, each option will be worth the following proportion: 50/3 points for all (1).
 25/3 points for a majority (2).
 12/3 points for a minority (3).
 Further details: Selecting 'E' will result in 0/100 points for this indicator.
-'Other' scored as Selecting Other (D) will not be counted by the scoring riteria, provide ed answer options have been identified as capturing goo od practice.
+'Other' scored as Selecting Other (D) will not be counted by the scoring criteria, provided answer options have been identified as capturing good practice.
 Multiplier Moderate